disorderedmaterials/dissolve/docs/Developers/Overviews/DataManagement.md

+---
+parent: Overviews
+---
 # Data Management

 ## Introduction

 ### Purpose
-This document gives an overview of XXX.
+This document gives an overview of the handling (storage, retrieval, I/O) of generic data within Dissolve.

 ### Scope
 This overview provides implementation details on the XXX used with the Dissolve code, presenting the salient design decisions, architectures, and classes relevant to its implementation.
 The document is suitable for developers wishing to understand, modify, fix, or otherwise extend the code.